simon-brooke/beowulf/doc/mexpr.md

 > This is a predicate useful for deciding when a list is exhausted.
 It is true if and only if its argument is `NIL`.

+`NIL` is used explicitly in an M-Expression for example in the definition of `intersection` (Ibid, p15).

 I think there is an ambiguity in referencing constants which are not bound to themselves in the M-Expression notation as given in the manual.
-This is particularly problematic with regards to `NIL`, but there may be others instances.
+This is particularly problematic with regards to `NIL` and `F`, but there may be others instances.

 ### Curly braces